Magora-IOS/MAGTablesCollections/README.md

 Framework for very convenient work with UITableView and UICollectionView

 With this class you mustn't interact with tableView directly but should to do it via tableManager.

 Take in attention that MAGTableManager prefer works with MAGBaseCell-like cells (but it is not required.
 It required for special abilities of MAGTableManager and its cells)

-		Mostly useful features:
+FEATURES:

-		Displaying of separators at full wide: useSeparatorsZeroInset = YES
+1 Displaying of separators at full wide: useSeparatorsZeroInset = YES

-		Specify colors of all separators: separatorsColor = [UIColor myColor]
+2 Specify colors of all separators: separatorsColor = [UIColor myColor]

-		Sed default selection color for all tables of your app: +setDefaultSelectionColor:[UIColor myColor].
+3 Set default selection color for all tables of your app: +setDefaultSelectionColor:[UIColor myColor].
 Then at any moment you can use other values for concrete MAGTableManager-s

-		Display backgroundColor of allCells in alternate color order inside each section: alternateBackgroundColors = @[myColor1, myColor2, myColor3, etc]
+4 Display backgroundColor of allCells in alternate color order inside each section: alternateBackgroundColors = @[myColor1, myColor2, myColor3, etc]

-		Display emptyView over tableView when data is empty: setDisplayEmptyViewWhenDataIsEmpty:YES classnameForEmptyView:[MyTableEmptyView class] emptyViewCustomizationBlock:^(UIView *view) {
+5 Display emptyView over tableView when data is empty: setDisplayEmptyViewWhenDataIsEmpty:YES classnameForEmptyView:[MyTableEmptyView class] emptyViewCustomizationBlock:^(UIView *view) {
 			MyTableEmptyView *v = (MyTableEmptyView *)view;
 			v.title = @"List is empty";
 			}

-		If you want close your table's bottom for avoid default zebra from separators and close bottom of last cell, then you can set useFooterSeparatorViewInsteadOfEmptyTableFooterView = YES.
+6 If you want close your table's bottom for avoid default zebra from separators and close bottom of last cell, then you can set useFooterSeparatorViewInsteadOfEmptyTableFooterView = YES.

-		Clear cell's selection once: clearSelectionOnce = YES Disable changing selection by user taps: changingSelectionByUserTapsDisabled = YES
+7 Clear cell's selection once: clearSelectionOnce = YES 8 Disable changing selection by user taps: changingSelectionByUserTapsDisabled = YES

-		Displaying single section with any items: items = @[myItem1, myItem2, myItem3 etc]
+9 Displaying single section with any items: items = @[myItem1, myItem2, myItem3 etc]
-		Displaying many sections with any items inside each section:
+10 Displaying many sections with any items inside each section:
 	MAGTableSection *s1 = [MAGTableSection new];
 	s1.items = @[myItem1, myItem2];
 	MAGTableSection *s2 = [MAGTableSection new];
 	s2.items = @[myItem3, myItem4];
 	sections = @[s1,s2]

 	Table will reload immediately after set items or sections.

-		Set selected items (detected by selected rows of table):  selectedItems = @[myItem1, myItem2] For getting selected items: [self selectedItems]
+11 Set selected items (detected by selected rows of table):  selectedItems = @[myItem1, myItem2] For getting selected items: [self selectedItems]

-		At any time you can fastly find your item by indexPath or by cell:
+12 At any time you can fastly find your item by indexPath or by cell:
 	itemByIndexPath:
 	itemByCell:

-		You can find indexPath of item in sections:
+13 You can find indexPath of item in sections:
 	indexPathsOfItem: inSections:
 Or to know which sections contains your item:
 	sectionsContainingItem:

-		You can do operations with items usable methods:
+14 You can do operations with items usable methods:
 	makeInsertOperations: animated:completion:
 	makeReloadOperations: animated: completion:
 	makeAllItemOccurenciesDeleteOperations: animated: completion:

 		Here exists category for redefinition of methods to get better control over tableManager: MAGTableManager+Redefinition